appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/dist-store-reverse-proxy-conf.md

 There is one thing you should consider, the SSL certificates.
 Generally public SSL certificates are located in the reverse proxy and self-signed SSL certificate is located in the Appcircle server.
 So the testing distribution and enterprise app store users can connect to the Appcircle from internet without having untrusted SSL certificate problems.

-There are several use-cases when configuring the reverse proxy and the Appcircle server.
+There are several use-cases for SSL certificates and HTTP(S) connections while configuring the reverse proxy and the Appcircle server.

 <Tabs groupId="use-case">